jayhuber/musicscale/README.txt

 1) 	Moodle 2.3.x
 	The plug-in might work with previous versions of 2, but has only been tested with this version.

 2) 	PHP 5: the plug-in was coded with version 5.2.9.
-It hasn't been tested with ealier versions of PHP.
+It hasn't been tested with earlier versions of PHP.

 3)	Javascript is used to for communication with the Flash input component, and must be enabled for the question type to work.